Constructional Difficulty: Moderate - Large number of parts with some simple setting up required

 CC: Continuous controlled number 100.

-The outputs are available on two sets of 0.1" connectors at the top of the board but also interfaces directly to the Oakley CV/gate buss.
+The outputs are available on two sets of 0.1" connectors at the top of the board but an additional three way header will interface directly to pipe Key CV and gate to the Oakley bus.
 The design also features a midi thru.

 The midiDAC also includes a TB303 style slide circuit.
 This can be turned on and off manually, or by playing two notes at once.
 The pitch will glide up or down to the most recently pressed note.
 A pot can control the speed of the slide.